doordeck/docs/source/includes/_site.md

 ]
 ```

-This endpoint lists all of the sites a user has access to.
+This endpoint lists all the sites a user has access to.

 ### HTTP Request